Sanojprajapati2002/Stock-market-pridection-and-analysis/README.md

 # Stock-market-pridection-and-analysis
-Stock price analysis and forecasting the stock data Using the historical data we  try to predict the future stock price
+1Stock price analysis and forecasting the stock data 2Using the historical data we  try to predict the future stock price